stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

    R_eff = N * E
    ```

-   for a predetermined choice among a small finite set.
+   The rule used becomes part of the encoding specification and is not adjusted after seeing outcomes.

 2. `error_stat` is a scalar or low dimensional vector summarizing estimation error for the parameter `theta` in that scenario.
-It must be based on standard error measures such as mean squared error, not tuned post hoc to match a desired limit.
+It must be based on standard error measures such as mean squared error, and it must be fixed in advance for each scenario type.
+It is not tuned post hoc to match a desired limit.

 3. `qfi_stat` is a summary of the quantum Fisher information or a related bound for the given scenario.